nopnop2002/esp-idf-nrf905/tusb-serial/README.md

 <img width="659" height="468" alt="Image" src="https://github.com/user-attachments/assets/d0f346c5-ca95-43e3-98fc-e37707353f83" />

+This project can communicate with the Arduino environment.
-I tested the communication with the Arduino environment using [this](https://github.com/nopnop2002/esp-idf-nrf905/tree/main/ArduinoCode/receiver).
+I tested it with [this](https://github.com/nopnop2002/esp-idf-nrf905/tree/main/ArduinoCode/receiver).

 ### Radio to USB
 Receive from Radio and send to USB.